home-assistant/developers.home-assistant/docs/api/native-app-integration/sending-data.md

 | `course` | int | The direction in which the device is traveling, measured in degrees and relative to due north.
 Must be greater than 0.
 | `vertical_accuracy` | int | The accuracy of the altitude value, measured in meters.
 Must be greater than 0.

-## Call a service
+## Call a service action

-Call a service in Home Assistant.
+Call a service action in Home Assistant.

 ```json
 {